scottbw/analytics-udd/udd/student_course_membership.md

 ## INITIAL_ASSESSMENT_ENGLISH
 ### Description
-States a numerical value of the institution's measure of the student's capability in English at the start of their programme of learning.
+States a numerical measure of the student's capability in English at the start of their programme of learning.

 ### Purpose
 Analytics